-of the following forms: •

-(Form of affidavit where Bidder is a corpo oration)

-) ss.: COUNTY OF NASSAU ) ,

-That he resides at 1 WN PACE in the City of Vine fault that he is the Weisent exercic log. of LT. the corporation described in and which executed instrument; that he knows the seal of said corporation affixed to the said instrument is such corporate seal by order of the Board of Directors of said corporation his name thereto by like order; and that he has a several matters therein stated and they are in all a Subscribed and sworm to before me this 12 MP day of March , 20 Me.
-Street, Street

-(Form of Affidavit where Bidder is a f STATE OF NEW YORK ) ) ss.: COUNTY OF NASSAU ) DARLENE KUMMER Motary Public.
-State of New

-Being duly sworn, d deposes and says:

-That he is a member of the firm described in and which executed the foregoduly subscribed the name of the firm hereunto on beland that the several matters therein stated are in a Subscribed and sworn to before me this day of , 20 . oing bid; that he half of the firm;
+The bids shall be sworn to by the person signing them; in one of the following forms: (Form of affidavit where Bidder is a corporation) STATE-OF-NEW-YORK---)-)ss.: COUNTY OF NASSAU Being duly sworn, deposes and says: OSEPH P. FLOMO Street. that he is the PLES PENT CED of That he resides at in the City of WELSBACH ELECTRIC COMP.
+OF L.I. the corporation described in and which executed the foregoing instrument; that he knows the seal of said corporation; that the seal affixed to the said instrument is such corporate seal and was affixed by order of the Board of Directors of said corporation; that he signed his name thereto by like order; and that he has knowledge of the several matters therein stated and they are in all respects true.
+Subscribed and sworn to before me , 20 Ke. this | pt day of) unf Notary DARLENE KUMMER Notery Public, State of New York No. 01KU6096716 (Form of Affidavit where Bidder is a firm) Qualified in Suffolk County Commission Expires August 4, 2019 STATE OF NEW YORK)ss.: COUNTY OF NASSAU Being duly sworn, deposes and says: That he is a member of the firm described in and which executed the foregoing bid; that he duly subscribed the name of the firm hereunto on behalf of the firm; and that the several matters therein stated are in all respects true.
+Subscribed and sworn to before me day of this Notary (Form of Affidavit where Bidder is an individual) STATE OF NEW YORK)ss.: COUNTY OF NASSAU Being duly sworn, deposes and says: That he is the person described in and who executed the foregoing bid and that the several matters therein stated are in all respects true.
+Subscribed and sworn to before me , 20 day of this Notary

-Notary

-Mocary

-(Form of Affidavit where Bidder is a ind STATE OF NEW YORK ) )ss.: COUNTY OF NASSAU ) ividual)

-Being duly sworn, of That he is the person described in and who executed and that the several matters therein stated are in a Subscribed and sworn to before me this day of , 20 . the foregoing bid

-Notary

-·